 Ice and heat therapy come in here.
 Ice, heat, or both may go a long way to ease your pain and improve the overall quality of your life.

 Benefits of Heat or Cold Treatment

-Both cold and heat treatment soothe dullness and pain due to conditions such as osteoarthritis, back pain, rheumatoid arthritis, fibromyalgia, and heat and cold neck pain.
+Both cold and heat treatments soothe dullness and pain due to conditions such as osteoarthritis, back pain, rheumatoid arthritis, fibromyalgia, and heat and cold neck pain.
 You can get help in: